dart-lang/site-www/src/tools/build_runner.md

 ---

-The [build_runner][] package provides general-purpose commands for generating files, optionally serving or testing the generated files.
+The [build_runner][] package provides general-purpose commands for generating files, and optionally serving or testing the generated files.

 <aside class="alert alert-info" markdown="1">
   **If you're a web developer:**
-  Use the [`webdev` tool][webdev] instead of directly using build_runner to build, serve, and test web apps.
+  You can use the [`webdev` tool][webdev] instead of directly using build_runner to build and serve web apps.
 </aside>

 The build_runner commands work with _builders_—packages